 I also like the fact that Smart Mode is on automatically.
 More tech-savvy users can easily turn it off when they want, while more inexperienced users can happily puff away without ever having to enter the menu.

 The mod design is combined with the Eleaf GTL pod tank.
 This features a round pod design that uses a connector to fit to the mod.
 The connector has a 510 fitting, which means it will work with most mod devices.
-The pod tank itself will work with compatible pod systems such as the Eleaf iSolo Air.

 I personally like a long drip tip with a Mouth-to-Lung device.
 I’m sure it is one of the reasons I used to enjoy the Aspire Nautilus Mini.